Welcome to our Teamfight Tactics Items Tier List for Patch 10.22

 Understanding when and why to build items in Teamfight Tactics can be key to winning more consistently.
-Just like our LoL tier list, our TFT items tier list is created in collaboration with high-level auto chess players, such as Saintvicious and Ace of Spades.
+Just like our LoL tier list, our TFT items tier list is created in collaboration with high-level auto chess players, such as Ace of Spades and Salvvy.

 If you’re looking for the best champions in the Teamfight Tactics, check out our TFT tier list.